gabriellatcc/gabriellatcc/README.md

 I'm Gabriella, at the beginning of my developer career, exploring the world of code.
 Welcome to my GitHub profile!

-- Currently, I am eager to and actively investing in enhancing my Java development skills and participating in the **#100DaysOfCode** challenge.
+- Currently, I am eager to and actively investing in enhancing my Java development skills.
 - I’m learning Java while continuing to revisit and recall concepts from the C language.
 - Fun fact: I love combining my passion for technology with creativity!